-4. An employee who is required to undergo alcohol testing as part of a post-accident test may not use alcohol for eight (8) hours following the accident or until such time as the post-accident test is completed.
+4. An employee who is required to undergo alcohol testing as part of a post-accident test may not use alcohol for eight hours following the accident or until such time as the post-accident test is completed.

 Usually, two breath tests will be performed in order to determine if an individual has a prohibited alcohol concentration.
 A screening test is conducted first.
-A result less than 0.02 alcohol concentration is considered a negative test result.
+A result less than 0.02 alcohol concentration is considered a negative test.
 If the concentration is 0.02 or greater, a second confirmation test is conducted.
-If the confirmation test results in a value of 0.02 or greater but less than 0.04, the employee will be removed from the safety-sensitive function until the alcohol level measures below 0.02, or the next regular scheduled duty period but not less than eight (8) hours following the test.
-Employees with an alcohol concentration level of 0.04 or greater will be removed from the safety-sensitive position and referred to a SAP.
-These regulations are outlined in 49 CFR 382.505, as may be amended from time to time.
+If the confirmation test results in a value between 0.02 but less than 0.04, the employee will be removed from the safety sensitive function until the alcohol level measures below 0.02, or the next regular scheduled duty period but not less than 8 hours following the test.
+Employees with an alcohol concentration level of 0.04 or greater will be removed from the safety sensitive position and referred to a SAP.
+These regulations are outlined in 49 CFR 655.31 and 49 CFR 655.35, as may be amended.